mquinaz/QuinazOT/README.md

 # QuinazOT
  Tibia OT private server

-## TODO
+## Port Forwarding

-- Change localhost to IPV4 and port forward router;
+- Use global ip for config; use local ipv4 for port forwarding 7171, 7172, 80 ports both in router and firewall.

 ## Instructions